DustinRogers/Resume/README.md

 </p>

 #### EDUCATION
-DARLA MOORE SCHOOL OF BUSINESS, University of South Carolina MA, Economics
+Darla Moore School of Business - University of South Carolina MA - Economics
 December 2012
 Thesis: “The Effect of Agglomeration on the Likelihood and Frequency of Patenting in US Counties”

-DARLA MOORE SCHOOL OF BUSINESS, University of South Carolina BA, Economics, Global Supply Chain Management
+Darla Moore School of Business - University of South Carolina BA - Economics & Global Supply Chain Management
 May 2006

 #### SKILLS & CERTIFICAIONS